Building Technology & Ideas Ltd.

-Building Technology & Ideas (BTI, stylized building technology & ideas ltd.) is a real estate developer in Bangladesh.
+Building Technology & Ideas (BTI) is a real estate developing company in Bangladesh.
 Its head office is located in Gulshan, Dhaka, and it has one other branch office in Chittagong.

 History

 BTI started in Dhaka, Bangladesh in 1984 by developing residential apartments and condominiums and, in later years, began developing commercial properties.
 Initially founded as a partnership, it was bought out by its founding partner, Arshi Haider, in 1995.

-Its startup head office was beside Sher-e-Bangla National Cricket Stadium in BRTC Building at Mirpur, Dhaka.
-In 1989, the company shifted its office to the TMC Building in Eskaton followed by the final shift to its own premise at Gulshan in Celebration Point.
+Its startup head office was located beside Sher-e-Bangla National Cricket Stadium in BRTC Building at Mirpur, Dhaka.
+In 1989, the company moved its office to the TMC Building in Eskaton followed by the final move to its own premise at Gulshan in Celebration Point.

-From 2011 to 2016, Building technology and ideas ltd. added “Standard Collection".
+Over the years, BTI has developed different collections catering to different socio-economic sectors.
+The ranges are categorized under: The Platinum Collection, The Premium Collection, The Classic Collection, The Standard Collection and The Commercial Collection.
+From 2011 to 2016, BTI added "Standard Collection".
 As of 2009, BTI was working on plans to develop international standard gated communities.

-Over the years, bti has developed different collections catering to the different socio-economic sectors.
-The ranges are categorized under: The Platinum Collection, The Premium Collection, The Classic Collection, The Standard Collection and The Commercial Collection.